-- Once a co-op position is accepted, verbally or in writing, the decision is considered final, and students may not renege on that acceptance. - Each co-op experience must be within a health care setting.
-In at least one of the two experiences the student must provide direct patient care, i.e., as a patient care assistant, and be supervised by a registered nurse. - Co-op periods are 6 months in length and students must work the entire co-op period, for a minimum of 32 hours per week, to be eligible to meet the SON co-op requirement. - Co-op employers require occupational health screenings prior to or during employment, including physical examinations and drug testing, as well as criminal background checks and security clearances. - Failure to complete or pass these types of qualifying screenings may impact the student's eligibility and/ or opportunities for co-op employment. - All co-op positions must be approved by the nursing co-op faculty prior to acceptance.
+- Once a co-op position is accepted, verbally or in writing, the decision is considered final, and students may not renege on that acceptance. - In at least one of the two 6-month co-op experiences the student must provide direct patient care, i.e., as a patient care assistant, and be supervised by a registered nurse. - The additional co-op may also be in a direct patient care setting, or in a position within the broader health arena that meets the students' professional interests.
+For example, the co-op experience may be in a research position, health education/promotion, nursing education, community, public health service and/or residential settings, and these can be domestic or global. - All nursing co-op experiences need to be approved by the student's co-op faculty coordinator. - Co-op periods are 6 months in length and students must work the entire co-op period, for a minimum of 32 hours per week, to be eligible to meet the SON co-op requirement. - Co-op employers require occupational health screenings prior to or during employment, including physical examinations and drug testing, as well as criminal background checks and security clearances. - Failure to complete or pass these types of qualifying screenings may impact the student's eligibility and/ or opportunities for co-op employment. - All co-op positions must be approved by the nursing co-op faculty prior to acceptance.
 Be sure to consult with your co-op faculty to be sure your co-op position meets the SON criteria for co-op. - Students are not permitted to administer medications, of any kind and by any route, while employed as a co-op student. - There are no scheduled vacations or planned absences, during co-op assignments. - Students who become ill, are injured or for any reason are absent from co-op employment must follow the employer's procedures for reporting an absence. - In addition, if absent for more than 2 days then the student must notify the co-op coordinator immediately. - An absence that exceeds one week may necessitate the initiation of a personal or medical leave of absence (LOA).
-The student will need to work with their co-op coordinator and academic advisor to complete the missed co-op work to fulfill the 6-month requirement (see below). - The co-op coordinator may contact the onsite co-op supervisor to provide additional information if an LOA is required. - If the length of your co-op employment is less than 6 months, the onsite co-op supervisor and co-op faculty must be informed.
-Possible outcomes include: - Further co-op employment to meet the required minimum of two, six-month coops. - Petition to ASC for approval to reduce the length of this requirement.
+The student will need to work with their co-op coordinator and academic advisor to complete the missed co-op work to fulfill the 6-month requirement (see below).